kennylajara/api-spacex-backend/README.md

 > No need to derive any fancy match for distances (...)

 ```
-Some practices like avoing hardcoding credentials or adding unit tests are ignored for the sake of simplicity.
+Some practices like avoing hardcoding credentials, modularity, or adding unit tests
+are ignored to keep it simple and easier to read.
 ```

 # The Problem: